MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectionengine.md

 * **context**: Client context that will be opaquely passed back to observers and optional [HttpDelegate](class_mip_httpdelegate.md)

+> Deprecated: This method will soon be deprecated in favor of CreateProtectionHandlerForPublishingAsync

 ### CreateProtectionHandlerFromDescriptor function
 Creates a protection handler where rights/roles are assigned to specific users.